 It may be asked whether I am not taking upon myself too much in demanding, and assuming an authority unwarranted in determining, so much excellence to be indispensably necessary for discipleship.
 I am not demanding or determining anything absolutely or arbitrarily.
-I have observed discipleship closely; I have analyzed discipleship in the making in many; and I affirm the results of these observations.
-There may be exceptions, as above said, to meet special conditions.
+I have observed discipleship closely; I have analyzed discipleship in the making in many, and I affirm the results of these observations.
+There may be exceptions, as said above, to meet special conditions.
 There have been such exceptions, where the disciple has been doubtful in points of character.
-There have been marked idiosyncrasies, erratic departures, temperamental disturbances, manifest weaknesses from a normal observer's point of view.
+There have been marked idiosyncrasies, erratic departures, temperamental disturbances, and manifest weaknesses from a normal observer's point of view.
 Nevertheless, a kind of technique has been in evidence of such value that all deficiencies of a general nature have proved of little hindrance except in the disciple's own personal adjustment in life, and the Master has used that technique with pronounced effect.

-I am not orthodox or rigid in assessing human character; quite the reverse.
-I am not happy in the presence of immorality, or mental aberration, or temperament defeating itself; but when I see a man achieving a fine work in conjunction with or in spite of either, my attention is fastened upon the work, not primarily on the man.
-Am I then demanding too much in expecting that an aspirant under training for discipleship, in the course of which he should be molding and disciplining mind and temperament and organizing character, should measure up to a commendable level of mental and temperamental stability and force of character to guarantee his ultimately taking his place among those who have achieved this standard and share in their labor?
+I am not orthodox or rigid in assessing human character, in fact, I am quite the reverse.
+I am not happy in the presence of immorality or mental aberration, or temperament defeating itself, but when I see a person achieving a fine work in conjunction with or in spite of either, my attention is fastened upon the work, not primarily on the person.
+Am I then demanding too much in expecting that an aspirant under training for discipleship, in the course of which they should be molding and disciplining their mind, temperament, and organizing character, should measure up to a commendable level of mental and temperamental stability and force of character to guarantee ultimately taking their place among those who have achieved this standard and share in their labor?

 There is one thing we have to look to today, when occultism is overstepping its former bounds, so to speak, and compelling us to new applications of its technique, and that is not to place orthodox and exclusive interpretations upon it.
 Narrow and exclusive interpretation and application of occult truth have given it bad names in the past.
-If an occultist hopes to be of any use in the present day he will need as much to orient himself as those he aims to teach.
+If an occultist hopes to be of any use in the present day, they will need to orient themselves as much as they aim to teach.
 It has been intimated that there is a strong forward movement among thinkers in the world.
-No intelligent student can doubt it.
+No intelligent student can doubt this.
 But exclusive interpretation is not their watchword.
 They are interrogating all and everything, even the occultist.

-What I appear to demand and determine regarding the standing and authority of a disciple is by no means in excess of what they will demand of and determine about him.
-He will have to stand well in advance of those he proposes to assist, or he will be discounted.
-And rightly so.
-We should not expect to gain the ear of men of large mental growth by reiterating homely platitudes, even occult ones, of which they have forgotten the phraseology but have acted upon all their lives.
+What I appear to demand and determine regarding the standing and authority of a disciple is by no means in excess of what they will demand of and determine about them.
+They will have to stand well in advance of those they propose to assist, or they will be discounted, and rightly so.
+We should not expect to gain the ear of people of large mental growth by reiterating homely platitudes, even occult ones, of which they have forgotten the phraseology but have acted upon all their lives.
 If my suggestions about discipleship appear too exacting, it is not that I expect others to accept and conform to them, but because I feel the necessity of sketching in bold outline the conception I entertain of discipleship.
-I could sketch a much softer outline, in half lights and uncertain tones, but, like many other things seen in half lights and of doubtful meaning, the outline would for me be a false one.
+I could sketch a much softer outline, in half lights and uncertain tones, but, like many other things seen in half lights and of doubtful meaning, the outline would be a false one.
 The truth is, I have no soft and soothing outline for my conception of discipleship.
 On the contrary, I have no outline bold or forceful enough for the perfect depiction of it.